Dora Educates CC

 “So why did you tell me?”

-“I blame Mark… He’s filled your head with all this crap.
-He’s always turning morality into this crazy universe of no right and no wrong.
+“I blame Mark. . . .
+He’s filled your head with all this garbage.
+He’s always turning morality upside down .
+No right and no wrong.
 Like it’s up for discussion.
 Meaning anything is okay.
-CC what you got going with this guy is not okay.”
+CC, what you’ve got going with this guy is not okay.”